splunk/splunk-connect-for-syslog/docs/configuration.md

 * When changing the disk buffering directory, the new directory must exist.
 If it doesn't, then syslog-ng will fail to start.

-* When changing the disk buffering directory, if buffering has previously occurd on that instance, a persist file may exist which will prevent syslog-ng from changing the directory.
+* When changing the disk buffering directory, if buffering has previously occurred on that instance, a persist file may exist which will prevent syslog-ng from changing the directory.

 ### Disk Buffer Variables